staticwebdev/30DaysOfSWA/www/src/pages/collections/dab.md

 :::info Tutorial: SVELTE APP + AZURE COSMOSDB
 Svelte is an increasingly popular framework for building modern web apps.
 In this post, we'll walk through a code sample using Svelte + Azure CosmosDB with a practical use case. | [**View Older Posts > Apps On Azure**](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/bg-p/AppsonAzureBlog/label-name/Static%20Web%20Apps)

-⏸ | Revisit the page on _Mar 22_ for a first look.
+⏸ | Revisit the page on Mar 31 for updates.

 :::